milessabin/spray-json-shapeless/README.md

 ## Features

-- Highlight errors and warnings in your code buffers.
+- Highlight errors and warnings in your code buffers, as you type.
 - Inspect the type of any expression.
 - Browse packages
 - Completion for variables, methods, constructors, etc.